ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 (kuberay-vs-legacy)=

-# KubeRay vs. the legacy Ray Operator
+# KubeRay vs. the Legacy Ray Operator

 Using the [KubeRay operator](https://ray-project.github.io/kuberay/components/operator/) is the preferred way to deploy Ray on Kubernetes.